mlochbaum/Singeli/README.md

 Note the reverse order: in `match`, the first matching case will be used.
 The matched values (`(x, y)` above) can also be left out to create an anonymous generator. `match (x, y) {…}` behaves identically to `(match {…}){x, y}`.

+## Extend

+The `extend` keyword allows for programmable generator extension, so that the same extension can be applied to multiple generators easily.
+It's mainly used for more "internal" Singeli definitions like in `arch/c`.
+In short, this repetitive code:

+    def sin{arg if arg<0} = -sin{-arg}
+    def tan{arg if arg<0} = -tan{-arg}

+could be rewritten like this:

+    def extend odd{fn} = {
+      def fn{arg if arg<0} = -fn{-arg}
+    }
+    extend odd{sin}
+    extend odd{tan}

+The `def extend` statement creates a special kind of generator that can only be called by an `extend` statement.
+This statement (which can appear at the top level or anywhere else) looks like a generator call, but the parameters, `sin` and `tan` above, all have to be names—the `extend` mechanism allows the call to modify their values.
+The generator (`odd` above) can be any expression, but needs parentheses in most cases if it's compound.
+This means additional information can be passed in with `extend (gen{args}){g0, g1}`, where `gen` is an ordinary generator whose body returns a generator defined with `def extend`.

+## The top level

+Top-level code is the statements that make up a file, `local` block, or body of a top-level `if`/`else` statement.
+Statements that could be used within a `def` or similar block context can also be used here, but there are some added features as well.

+A different distinction prevents some features from being used at the top level.
+This is that code to be evaluated at runtime has to appear inside a function.
+This can be the [main function](#main), if the intent is to build a stand-alone executable.
+Also, a variable declared outside a function is constant and can't be modified with `=`.
+However, if it's a pointer to an array, it can be used in load and store instructions as usual.

-## Including files
+### Including files

 The `include` statement can be used at the top level of a program.
 It evaluates the specified file as though it were part of the current one.
 The filename is a symbol, which loads from a relative path if it starts with `.` and from Singeli's built-in scripts (kept in the [include/](include/) source folder) otherwise.
 The [option](#command-line-options) `-l` can be used to specify additional paths as well.

     include 'arch/c'    # Built-in library
     include './things'  # Relative path

 As a result, an included file's definitions affect the file that includes it, any files that include *that* file, and other files included after that one.

+### Local

-These far reaching consequences might not be wanted for all definitions, so the `local` keyword restricts a top-level definition to apply only to the current file, and not anything else that includes it.
+The far reaching consequences of file including might not be wanted for all definitions, so the `local` keyword restricts a top-level definition to apply only to the current file, and not anything else that includes it.

     local def fn{a,b} = b              # Local generator
     local b:u8 = 3                     # Local typed constant